awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 **Prerequisites**
 + An existing AWS Identity and Access Management \(IAM\) OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you already have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-+ Version `2.12.3` or later or `1.27.160` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
-You can check your current version with `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
++ Version `2.12.3` or later or version `1.27.160` or later of the AWS Command Line Interface \(AWS CLI\) installed and configured on your device or AWS CloudShell\.
+To check your current version, use `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
 Package managers such `yum`, `apt-get`, or Homebrew for macOS are often several versions behind the latest version of the AWS CLI\.
-To install the latest version, see [ Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
-The AWS CLI version installed in the AWS CloudShell may also be several versions behind the latest version\.
-To update it, see [ Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the AWS CloudShell User Guide\.
+To install the latest version, see [ Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the *AWS Command Line Interface User Guide*\.
+The AWS CLI version that is installed in AWS CloudShell might also be several versions behind the latest version\.
+To update it, see [ Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the *AWS CloudShell User Guide*\.
 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.27`, you can use `kubectl` version `1.26`, `1.27`, or `1.28` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.

 **Note**